Clerget 9B rotary

 The Sopwith Camel was also used by Belgium, Canada, Greece and the United States.
 In all some 5,500 were produced.

-The 39 in. wingspan Sopwith Camel should weigh around 28 oz. upon completion.
+The Aerodrome RC Sopwith Camel is in three sizes.
+The 39 in. wingspan RC Sopwith Camel should weigh around 28 oz.
 An AXI 2217/20 brushless outrunner motor is the recommended power.

-Peter Rake Vintage Scale Models has plans and a short kit of the Sopwith Camel.
-Wingspan is 36 in.
+The Peter Rake Vintage Scale Models RC Sopwith Camel wingspan is 36 in.
 A 400 size motor geared 2.33:1 can be used to power it.

-VK Aircraft has a Sopwith Camel kit.
-It builds to a 56 in. wingspan with a 36 in. length.
+The VK Aircraft RC Sopwith Camel kit builds to a 56 in. wingspan with a 36 in. length.
 You can power it with .48 to .70 two cycle engines.
 Weight is around 6 lbs.